Peter of Aigueblanche: Diocesan affairs

 While he was overseas, Peter appointed a non-Englishman as his deputy, Bernard, who was a prior from Gascony.
 This led to the outbreak of dissension with the cathedral chapter of Hereford, who eventually managed to secure a favourable outcome.
 In 1252, though, disorders in Herefordshire threatened Peter's life, and Bernard was murdered in Hereford Cathedral.
 The king then promised Peter that he could take shelter in Hereford Castle at need.

 Peter appointed many of his relatives to positions in his diocese.
 A number of his nephews were given benefices and appointed to prebends.
 They continued to hold those offices into the 1290s.
-But Peter gave lands to the cathedral chapter, but also ordered the canons to reside in the cathedral.
+However, Peter gave lands to the cathedral chapter, but also ordered the canons to reside in the cathedral.
 Peter also rebuilt extensively in Hereford Cathedral, finishing the presbytery as well as the north transept.

 Sicily

 Peter was once more overseas in 1253, and after the marriage negotiations, went to the papal court, which was in Naples with the new pope, Alexander IV.
-There Peter became embroiled in the attempt by King Henry to secure the kingdom of Sicily, which was granted to Henry by the papacy if Henry would drive Manfred of Sicily out of the kingdom and repay the money the papacy had already expended attempting to expel Manfred.
+There, Peter became embroiled in the attempt by King Henry to secure the kingdom of Sicily, which was granted to Henry by the papacy if Henry would drive Manfred of Sicily out of the kingdom and repay the money the papacy had already expended attempting to expel Manfred.
 This amount was estimated to be almost 135,000 marks of silver.
 Peter, in an attempt to raise that sum, used blank signed documents that the English clergy had given Peter to negotiate with the papacy as security for loans from Italian bankers.
 The intention of the clergy had not been to raise money for the king's efforts in Sicily, and this led to Peter being universally condemned in England.
 Peter also pledged future tax revenues that had not yet been granted.
-Although attempts were made to collect the tax, they came to nothing and Peter was once more on the continent in November 1255.
+Although attempts were made to collect the tax, they came to nothing, and Peter was once more on the continent in November 1255.